nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 Here're the Confusion Matrix and ROC curves for the Test dataset
 ![Linear Model Confusion Matrix and ROC ](/assets/img/linear_model_test_acc.png)

+#### Understanding the Model

+Here's a visualization of the coefficients associated with the 51 features used for the model.

+![Linear Model Feature Coefficients ] (linear_model_feature_coeff.png)

 ### Tree Based Model - Decision Tree(DecisionTreeClassifier)

 #### Evaluation Metrics